 The most interesting part is that the most successful leaders are more effective at creating a supportive community.
-As you develop as a leader, look for ways to get support within and outside of your organization.
+As you develop as a leader, look for ways to get support from those within and outside of your organization.

 Inc. | Here’s Why Your Are So Lonely (and Frustrated) at Work